LZRight123/GuardApp/README.md

 ## License

-GuardApp is available under the MIT license.
+AntiDebug is available under the MIT license.
 See the LICENSE file for more info.